IMG Guide Training on Mt. Rainier, May 2013 (zoom»)

 Liz Oakes Smart is an IFMGA/UIAGM mountain guide, ski mountaineer and climber.
 She grew up in Aspen, Colorado and has since traveled the world for climbing and skiing, spending time in places such as the European Alps, the Tetons, the Himalaya and Alaska.
 She has made many ski mountaineering descents including the Glacier Rond and the Couloir du Cosmiques in Chamonix; the Pan de Rideau and the Polichinele in La Grave, France; the Fuhrer Finger on Mt.
 Rainier; and various descents in Alaska's Chugach range.
 Liz has also skied from 7,200 meters on Shishapangma in Tibet.
 She has been featured in various Skiing Magazine articles.
 Along with her skiing accomplishments, Liz has done long free climbs in Yosemite and Squamish, British Columbia and has completed a one-day ascent of the Cathedral Traverse in the Tetons.
 She has also taken expeditions to the Himalaya including an ascent of Ama Dablam in Nepal and an attempt of Jupono in Sikkim, India.

 Josh's guiding career began at an early age.
-At 16, he was leading mountain bike tours down 14,000 ft. peaks in Colorado.
+At 16, he was leading mountain bike tours down 14,000 ft. peaks in Colorado .
 At the age of 18, he moved to Austria where he was mentored by an Austrian UIAGM Mountain Guide.
-After returning from Europe Josh moved to Jackson, Wyoming to pursue skiing professionally.
-While in Jackson, he decided to dedicate his life to the Mountain Guiding profession.
-He is a Dual Citizen, spending summers in Washington and winters in British Columbia.
-Josh is a Lead Guide at IMG and has been working in the Cascades since 2008.
+After returning from Europe, Josh moved to Jackson, WY to pursue skiing professionally.
+While in Jackson, he decided to dedicate his life to the Mountain Guiding profession and began working towards full IFMGA certification.
+Josh lives in Revelstoke, BC where he works as a Heli-Ski Guide.
+He is a Lead Guide at IMG and has been working in the Cascades since 2008.
 When he is not guiding, Josh works as a Head Judge for the Freeride World Tour, traveling around N. America and Europe judging Big Mountain Skiing Competitions.
 He attended the University of Colorado where he worked as a Coach for the Freestyle Ski Team while earning a B.A. in Communication.
 Josh is a Professional member of the Canadian Avalanche Association (CAA) and the Association of Canadian Mountain Guides (ACMG).
-He has had training in Wilderness First Responder, Canadian Avalanche Association Level 2, and is an Outdoor Emergency Care Technician.
+He is a ACMG Asst.
+Rock and Ski Guide, Wilderness First Responder, Outdoor Emergency Care Technician, and holds the Canadian Avalanche Association Level 2 Certification which is recognized world-wide as one of the highest levels of training attainable by Avalanche Professionals.
 Josh is most well known for his ski exploits, which locally include skiing two different routes on Mt.
 Rainier in the same day as well as a solo ski descent of Liberty Ridge.
 Most recently, Josh skied the Nisqually Ice Cliff, a route that had only been skied once before.

 Eric started guiding in 2004 for IMG, and has had the opportunity to guide on Aconcogua, Denali, Cho Oyu, Machu Picchu and of course, multiple routes on Mt.
 Rainier.
 He also enjoys guiding trips in the North Cascades.
 Eric worked full time as a ski patroller at Crystal Mountain and guide before going back to school to pursue nursing.
 During his time off he enjoys backcountry skiing, alpine climbing and triathlons.
 He currently works as an ICU nurse in Seattle but still enjoys guiding because of the wonderful IMG staff, relationships created, experiences made, and the enjoyment of being outdoors.
 Eric has a B.S. in Economics and Philosophy from St. Olaf college, and a BSN from Linfield College.
 Eric holds Wilderness First Responder and Avalanche Level II training.